Semaj Christon: Hapoel Be'er Sheva (2018–2019)

 On September 19, 2018, Christon signed with the Israeli team Hapoel Be'er Sheva for the 2018–19 season.
 In October 2018, Christon led Be'er Sheva to the 2018 Israeli Basketball League Cup Final, where they eventually lost to Maccabi Rishon LeZion.
 On November 24, 2018, Christon recorded a season-high 31 points, shooting 5-of-11 from three-point range, along with three rebounds and four assists in an 88–89 loss to Hapoel Jerusalem.

 Limoges CSP (2019–2020)

 On July 24, 2019, Christon signed a one-year deal with the French team Limoges CSP.

 Saski Baskonia (2020)

 On January 27, 2020, Christon officially signed with Kirolbet Baskonia of the Liga ACB and the EuroLeague.
 He averaged 9 points, 3.2 rebounds and 2.7 assists per game in ACB competition.
 The team opted out of Christon's contract on July 1.

 Tofas (2020–2021)

 On July 22, 2020, Christon signed with Tofaş of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.

 ratiopharm Ulm (2021–2022)

 On August 27, 2021, Christon signed with ratiopharm Ulm of the German Basketball Bundesliga.

-Derthona Basket (2022–present)
+Derthona Basket (2022–2023)

-On June 13, 2022, Christon signed a two-year contract with Derthona Basket of the Italian LBA.
+On June 13, 2022, Christon signed a two-year contract with Derthona Basket of the Italian Lega Basket Serie A.

+Pallacanestro Brescia (2023–2024)

+On August 3, 2023, Christon signed with Pallacanestro Brescia of the Italian Lega Basket Serie A.

+Giorgio Tesi Group Pistoia (2024–2025)

+On September 24, 2024, Christon signed with Pistoia Basket 2000.

+Vanoli Cremona (2025)

+On February 28, 2025, he signed with Vanoli Cremona of the Italian Lega Basket Serie A (LBA).